 Akamai Project: Looking Into Looking Out

-Project Site: University of Hawaii at Hilo (ASHRA Project)
+Project Site: Institute for Astronomy, Hilo (ASHRA Project)

 Mentors: John Hamilton and Yoichi Asaoka